Top 5 This Week

 6. Brattleboro: Southern Vermont’s Cultural Hub

-Brattleboro, at the confluence of the Connecticut and West Rivers in Vermont’s southeastern corner, is the state’s most artistically vibrant small city — a community of 12,000 with a downtown of independent bookstores, art galleries, music venues, and restaurants that has drawn artists, writers, and musicians for decades.
-The Brattleboro Museum and Art Center, Latchis Theater (a 1938 Art Deco cinema and performing arts venue), and the annual Brattleboro Literary Festival give the city a cultural calendar unusual for its size.
-The Retreat Farm and the surrounding Connecticut River valley countryside provide outdoor recreation immediately accessible from downtown.
-Median home prices of $280,000–$380,000 make Brattleboro one of the most affordable Vermont communities with genuine urban character — and its location on Interstate 91 and the Amtrak Vermonter line (connecting to New York City) provides a practical transportation advantage that more remote Vermont communities lack.
+Brattleboro, where the West River meets the Connecticut in Vermont’s southeastern corner, is the state’s most artistically restless small city — a community of about 12,000 whose downtown of bookstores, galleries, music venues, and restaurants has pulled in artists, writers, and musicians for decades.
+The Brattleboro Museum and Art Center, the Latchis Theatre (a 1938 Art Deco cinema and performing-arts house), and the annual Brattleboro Literary Festival sustain a cultural calendar you would not expect at this scale.
+The Retreat Farm and the river-valley countryside put outdoor recreation a short walk from downtown.
+Median home prices around $300,000–$420,000 make Brattleboro one of the more affordable Vermont towns with a real urban pulse — and its spot on Interstate 91 and the Amtrak Vermonter line (a one-seat ride toward New York City) gives it a transportation edge that more remote corners of the state simply lack.

 Making Your Decision

-Choosing where to live in Vermont comes down to honestly matching your priorities with what each city and community genuinely delivers.
-Budget, career opportunities, access to outdoor recreation, climate preferences, and community character all weigh differently depending on your life stage and values — and no ranking can substitute for that personal assessment.
-The cities and towns profiled in this guide represent the strongest overall options, but Vermont has smaller communities that offer compelling alternatives for those willing to trade urban convenience for affordability, quieter living, or closer access to natural landscapes.
-If possible, spend at least a long weekend in your shortlisted communities before committing — the practical factors matter enormously, but so does the less quantifiable sense of whether a place simply feels right for where you are in life.
+Where you land in Vermont comes down to matching your real priorities to what each place actually delivers.
+Budget, jobs, access to the outdoors, climate, and the feel of a community all carry different weight depending on your life stage — and no ranking substitutes for that personal read.
+The towns profiled here are the strongest all-around options, but Vermont is full of smaller communities that trade urban convenience for lower prices, more quiet, or closer footing to the landscape.
+If you can, spend a long weekend in your shortlist before committing — the practical factors matter enormously, but so does the harder-to-measure sense of whether a place fits where you are right now.